andrewjradcliffe/RecursiveTiles.jl/README.md

 `ExtendScheme(ExtendScheme(ExtendScheme(Scheme(f, g), h1), h2), h3)`.
 The reader will likely agree that specification via the macro is also much easier to read.

+## Recommendations
+- As a tile is defined by contiguous repetition of some value (which we call an index) produced by the transformation of each slice, it can often be easier to achieve a given tiling by first transforming the array in the appropriate way, sorting it along the appropriate dimensions by the appropriate tuple(s), then finally constructing the tiling scheme.
+This may make it easier to reason about how the index (or indices) should be presented;
+  naturally, this does not apply to the value in the base case (the value returned by `f`).
+- The recursive tiling defines partitions based on the transformation of each slice, not the literal values (though, we might specify a literal value, e.g. `first`).
+This means that non-contiguous occurrences of the same index belong to separate partitions.
+Note the contrast with a `groupby` operation, which would imply that all occurrences of the same index belong to the same partition.

+## Conventions
+In calls to both `tile` and `tiles`, `A` is assumed to be in the desired state, which will be treated as an `AbstractArray`.
+Commonly, this means using `eachrow`, `eachcol` or `eachslice`, such that one actually passes `B = eachslice(A, dims=...)`.

+The distinction between `Scheme` and `ExtendScheme` exists for signaling purposes.
+In the call of `tile`, a `Scheme` is always the base case, and signals that it should be applied to the entirety of `A`, whereas an `ExtendScheme` signals that `A` should be partitioned according to the outer index defined by `h`, and the (Extend)Scheme applied to each partition.
+Each partition consists of a contiguous slice, across which `h` has the same value; hence, this value serves as the index of the partition.
+### `tile(s, A)`
+- When `tile(s::AbstractScheme, A)` is called, it is assumed that an outermost index applies to the entirety of `A`, and that the `Scheme` is to be applied to the entirety of `A`.
+- When `tile(s::AbstractExtendScheme, A)` is called, it is assumed that the outermost index applies to the entirety of `A`, and that the inner index -- the index of the `Scheme/ExtendScheme` being extended -- defines ≥ 1 ranges on `A`.
+These ranges are found, and the entity-being-wrapped is called on each contiguous slice, thereby returning a tile of inner tiles bearing an outer index given by `h`.
+- If `g::Nothing`, no index exists for the tile.
+If `h::Nothing`, this is simply a no-op and the entity-being-wrapped is unwrapped and passed to `tile`.
+- If a `Scheme` without an index (i.e. `s = Scheme(f, nothing)`) is
+  wrapped in an `ExtendScheme` with an outer index (i.e. `e = ExtendScheme(s, h)`), then this is equivalent to the outer index being on the `Scheme` itself, hence, this could be expressed as `Scheme(f, h)`.
+### `tiles(s, A)`
+- When `tiles(s::AbstractScheme, A)` is called, the index is assumed to define ≥ 1 ranges on A; these are found and the `Scheme` is then called on each contiguous slice, producing a vector of tiles, each of which bears the index which defined its contiguous slice.
+- When `tiles(s::AbstractExtendScheme, A)` is called, the behavior is the same: the outer index (defined by `h`) is assumed to define ≥ 1 ranges on A, which are then found and the `ExtendScheme` is then called on each contiguous slice.